CameronCarroll/spree-batch-products/README.md

 Updating collections of records follows similarly from the example.
 Updating Product collections requires a search attribute that is present as an attribute column on the Products table in the database; the same is true for Variant collections.
 Attributes with empty value cells are not included in the attributes hash to update the record.

 Copyright (c) 2011 minustehbare, released under the New BSD License

+Contributions by Sanarothe, referencing [spree-import-products](https://github.com/joshmcarthur/spree-import-products/) and [ar-loader](https://github.com/autotelik/AR-Loader) -- If I couldn't figure out how to do something, I probably looked at how you did it. <3